Veterans Wall of Honour

 A proud father, papa, and brother, Mervin loves to hunt and golf in his spare time.

 Lionel Daniels, originally a citizen of Peguis First Nation currently Little Black River First Nation, joined basic training in CFRS Cornwallis, Nova Scotia September 27, 1990 and then attended CFB Shilo for artillery training.
-After graduating, he was assigned to 1RCHA Shilo, Manitoba then in 1992 was deployed on a 6-month UN tour to Cyprus followed by another 6-month tour to Bosnia in 1994.
-Lionel was honourably discharged September 27,1996.
+After graduating, he was assigned to 1RCHA Shilo, Manitoba then in 1992 was deployed on a 6-month United Nations tour to Cyprus followed by another six month tour to Bosnia in 1994.
+Lionel was honourably discharged September 27, 1996.

-A respected Elder, Mr. Eagle has spent years working predominately for Aboriginal organizations and has been active in rights and justice related to Aboriginal issues.
+A respected Elder, Mr. Eagle has spent years working predominately for Indigenous organizations and has been active in rights and justice related to Indigenous issues.
 He was involved with the National Aboriginal Veterans and was an instrumental figure in getting the Aboriginal War Memorial completed in Ottawa’s Confederation Park on June 21, 2001.

 James has been happily married for 64 years and resides in Ottawa, Ontario.